mail4hafij/SOLID/README.md

 <img src="Solid.jpg" />

-There are in total 8 projects in this solution.
+There are 8 projects in this solution.

 API
   - The contract.